 Outdoor AR mode is a location based mode which overlays a 3D model of the proposed development at the site of the application allowing the user to visualise the proposed development at 1:1 scale from any angle.

-Please prepare and submit your 3D model as per the guidelines - Moreland City Council 3D model submission guidelines.
+Please prepare and submit your 3D model as per the 3D Digital Model Submission Guide:

-For further information about the model submission guidelines and specifications please email our Virtual Moreland Officer.
+For further information or questions about submitting 3D models to council please email our Virtual Moreland Officer.

 CAP 21 - June 2021 update